Ordinance of no quarter to the Irish: Reciprocity in the Wars of the Three Kingdoms

 In Ireland, the Irish Confederate Wars were waged with considerable brutality.
 Irish military historian Pádraig Lenihan makes the point that the Ordinance "illustrates the depth of the conviction that the Irish shared a common and irredeemable blood guilt.
 The pitiless execution of Covenanters by Mac Colla's followers would seem to show that for the Irish, too, battle against British forces was waged without moral restraint.
-In practice, however, [in Ireland] there were restraints.
+In practice, however, restraints in Ireland.
 For example, O'Neill, immediately after Benburb, sent 150 prisoners (excluding officers, whom he kept for ransom) under escort back to Scottish quarters (Hogan, war in Ireland)".

 In England as in Ireland and on the high seas, expedient reciprocity often won over other principles.
 For example, at the start of the First English Civil War Major John Lilburne was captured at the Battle of Brentford.
 Not only was he the most senior Parliamentary officer captured during the first campaigning season but also he was well known for his radical views.
 Plans to try him for treason, for bearing arms against the king, were dropped when the Parliamentary side threatened to retaliate in kind, and he was exchanged for a Royalist officer.
 At the end of the Second English Civil War and the apparent utter defeat of the Royalist cause, the Parliamentary side was far less lenient than at the end of the first war.

 In the view of the Parliamentarians, Royalist leaders who had participated in the second war (and who in some cases had broken their parole given at the end of the first war not to take up arms against Parliament) had caused pointless bloodshed for a lost cause, and so, for example, three of the five prominent Royalist peers who fought in the second war and were captured by the Parliamentarians were beheaded at Westminster on 9 March 1648.
 This opinion reached all the way to the top of the Royalist cause, with the Grandees of the New Model Army, who before the second war had wanted a negotiated settlement with Charles I, reluctantly coming round to the radicals' point of view that "Charles Stuart, that man of blood" should be tried – and possibly executed, as he was in January 1649.